-Most community needs relate to collaboration-obvious collaboration in classroom and seminar settings, and informal collaboration in places such as meeting rooms, eating rooms, and lounges.
-ABA inspectors find overly crowded law schools more often than they find any other species of deficiency, a situation that became almost epidemic in the early days of the modern boom in law school enrollment.
-They find buildings that fail even to provide space for the posting of notices and bulletins.
+Most community needs relate to collaboration-obvious collaboration in classroom and seminar settings, and informal collaboration in places such as meeting rooms, eating rooms, and lounges.9 ABA inspectors find overly crowded law schools more often than they find any other species of deficiency, a situation that became almost epidemic in the early days of the modern boom in law-school enrollment.10 They find buildings that fail even to provide space for the posting of notices and bulletins.
 Others have no space for group study, or no place for socializing.
-Students who occupy these buildings tend to the classic psychological defenses of fight or flight: They become testy with one another and with their teachers, or they talk, study, and socialize elsewhere.
+Students who occupy these buildings tend to the classic psychological defenses of fight or flight.11 They become testy with one another and with their teachers, or they talk, study, and socialize elsewhere.
 In effect, the law building becomes a bus station.
 Energy that could be used for learning, building confidence, and promoting competence is used instead to cope with stifling proximity and incessant inconvenience.

 Learning needs include the opportunity to see, to hear and be heard, and to read and write in peace.
 Beyond these physical aspects of learning, the place where students work advances or retards creativity, insight, and reflection.
 Law buildings should provide places for quiet reflection, quiet talk, intellectual intimacy, and mutual support.
-In modern law school programs the needs of creativity, insight, and reflection include places for interviewing clients in clinical programs, places to perform and to make and discuss videotapes of student performances in the sort of experience based skills programs that the Shreve17 and Anderson-Catz18 articles describe, and places where a student can lay out his work and leave it to get a cup of coffee.19
+In modern law-school programs the needs for creativity, insight, and reflection include places for